-- General, Special Revenue, Debt Service and Capital Projects Funds. - Percentages increasing over time indicate a greater risk due to increased dependence on outside revenues. - The favorable rating is due to the decrease in intergovernmental revenues as compared to total revenues over the past three fiscal years.
-The 2015 increase is attributed to increases in intergovernmental revenue related to the Section 8 Housing Assistance funding levels and reimbursements in the Natural Disaster Fund.
-The 2016 and 2018 decrease is attributed to decreases in intergovernmental revenue in the Natural Disaster Fund and Special Grant Fund.
+- General, Special Revenue, Debt Service and Capital Projects Funds. - Percentages increasing over time indicate a greater risk due to increased dependence on outside revenues. - The favorable rating is due to a decrease in intergovernmental revenues as compared to total revenues over the past two fiscal years.
+The 2019 change is attributable to the addition of the Hospital Special Assessment Fund which had \$14,462,331 in revenues.
+The Hospital Special Assessment Fund was created to account for the non-ad valorem assessment imposed on real property owned by hospitals located within the City of Pensacola.
+The purpose of the assessment is to support the provision of charity health care by the hospitals to indigent members if the Northwest Florida community.